petsc/petsc/doc/developers/contributing/pipelines.rst

    :align: center
    :width: 90%

-   A test which failed because of unfreed memory.
+   A test that failed because of unfreed memory.

 .. _more_test_failures: